 In 1986 Termeer reached out to investors to support the clinical research.
 He needed $10 million.
 On a trip to Albany, New York, to meet the potential investors, Termeer brought along Brian’s mother, Dr. Robin Berman.
 Dr. Berman helped the investors understand the opportunity that enzyme replacement therapy presented.
 She had a profound impact.
 “The way she expressed herself…they suddenly got it,” recalled Termeer.
 “They were so inspired that they called different contacts from around the country and we raised the money we needed in two weeks.”

 Today, Brian Berman is in his thirties and is a successful businessman, husband and father.
-He sometimes has joint issues and feels his immune system may be compromised, but generally leads a normal, active life.
 In 2011, Brian was appointed the President of the National Gaucher Foundation’s Board of Directors.
 He believes having this role is his way to give back to the Gaucher community.

 Dr. Brady’s work did not end with Gaucher disease.
-His efforts also led to the treatment of another lysosomal storage disorder and, today, thousands of patients around the world have been treated with enzyme replacement therapy he helped develop.
+His efforts also led to the treatment of another lysosomal storage disorder and, today, thousands of patients around the world have been treated with enzyme replacement therapies, in large part, due to his pioneering work.
 Dr. Brady was the recipient of numerous honors including the Lasker Foundation Award, the Kovalenko Medal, the Alpert Foundation Prize, and the National Medal of Technology and Innovation.
 He was a member of the National Academy of Sciences and the National Academy of Medicine.
 Dr. Brady passed away on June 13, 2016.

 We never stop looking forward.
 Whether it is through collaborations with scientists, doctors, government agencies, or the patients themselves, these partnerships support our ultimate goal: Bettering the lives of patients with rare diseases by offering sustainable, transformative healthcare options.